Continuous-time discrete-space models for animal movement: Time-varying behavior and shrinkage estimation

 As the tuning parameter $\gamma$ increases, the absolute values of the regression parameters $\{\alpha_k\}$ are ``shrunk'' to zero, with the parameters that best describe the variation in the data being shrunk more slowly than parameters that do not.
 Cross-validation is typically used to set the tuning parameter $\gamma$ at a level that optimizes the model's predictive power.

-Shrinkage approaches such as the lasso are well-developed for GLMs, and computationally-efficient methods are available for fitting GLMs to data \citep[e.g.,][]{Friedman2010}.
-Recent work has also applied the lasso to multiple imputation estimators \citep[e.g.,][]{Chen2011}.
+Shrinkage approaches such as the lasso are well developed for GLMs, and computationally-efficient methods are available for fitting GLMs to data [e.g., \citet{Friedman2010}].
+Recent work has also applied the lasso to multiple imputation estimators [e.g., \citet{Chen2011}].
 The main challenge in applying the lasso to multiple imputation is that a parameter may be shrunk to zero in the analysis of one imputation but not in the analysis of another.
-The solution is to use a so-called group lasso \citep{Yuan2006}, in which a group of parameters is constrained to either all equal zero or all be non-zero together.
+If the lasso is used for variable selection, a group lasso penalty [\citet{Yuan2006}] can be specified in which a group of parameters is constrained to either all equal zero or all be nonzero together.
+In the case of multiple imputation, we consider the joint analysis of all imputations and constrain the set of $\{\alpha_p^{(k)},k=1,\ldots,K\}$, where $p$ indexes the parameters in the model and $k$ indexes the imputations, to either all equal zero or all be nonzero together.
+This group lasso sets the requirement that a parameter must either be zero for all imputations or nonzero for all imputations.
+One simple approach to implementing this group lasso is to combine all imputations and analyze the aggregate paths as if they were independent observed paths.
+This amounts to the stacked lasso estimate of \citet{Chen2011} and is reminiscent of data cloning [\citet{Lele2011}].
+We note that this approach does not yield straightforward estimates of the uncertainty about the lasso estimates.
+We will focus on a full Bayesian analysis with lasso prior to characterize the uncertainty in $\bolds\alpha$ under a lasso approach.